- € EUREuro (EU)Dollar (USD)Japanese yen (JP)Renminbi (CN)Canadian dollar (CAN)Pound sterling (UK)Hong Kong dollar (HK)South Korean won (KOR)

 Drive to Lake Ugii in Eastern part of Arkhangai province.
 Settle at a camp located on the shore of Lake Ugii.
 A magnificent view of the lake and water birds will be at your doorsteps.
 The lake is considered as Ramsar Site of International importance and is home to different types of migrating birds.
 Optional boating and fishing activities available.
 Overnight stay in a Ger camp.
 (B/L/D)

 After breakfast at the Ger camp, drive to Khustai national park founded in 1993 after the Dutch effort to reintroduce the Przewalski wild horses back into their natural habitat.
 The horses had become extinct in Mongolia in the mid-1960s and currently are the only wild horse species in the world.
 Upon arrival in the national park, visit a local information center to learn the history and lifestyle of the horses.
 After watching a short documentary about the reintroduction of the horses to Mongolia, drive deep into the national park to see the wild horses who are also known as Takhi in Mongolia.
 If you have binoculars, we would recommend bringing them along.
 Overnight stay in a Ger camp.
 (B/L/D)

-Breakfast at the camp and drive to Ulaanbaatar.
-Transfer to your hotel.
+Enjoy breakfast at the camp and drive on to Ulaanbaatar.
+Transfer to hotel.
 (B)